bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 That shows me that `showdown` is a dependency of one of my dependencies, `clean-jsdoc-theme`.
 A quick check of `package.json` verifies my assumption that we're dealing with a developer dependency.

-So, there is one actual vulnerability, but it affects two modules within my dependency tree, so, `npm audit` counts it twice.
+So, there's one actual vulnerability, but it affects two modules within my dependency tree — the vulnerable module itself, and the module that depends on the vulnerable module.
+That's why `npm audit` counts it twice.

 Looking at the output from `npm audit` again, we can see that NPM actually told us this in the little summary at the bottom of the vulnerability: